Privacy for Quantum Annealing. Attack on Spin Reversal Transformations in the case of cryptanalysis: A practical example of the proposed attack

 \subsection{Example parameterization}

 In this section, we present a pen-and-paper example of parameterization.
 We are given an oracle \(\phi\) that returns bias vectors for given streams generated by a hypothetical stream cipher.
 Here, we focus on supporting the idea of parameterization with an example, so we omit the details of the hypothetical cipher.
 Assume that we are looking for a parameterized matrix corresponding to an algebraic attack using a 3-bit keystream \((z_0, z_1, z_2)\).
-We now follow the description presented earlier: \begin{enumerate}[nosep] \item We determine the bias vector for a stream with a Hamming weight of 0:
+We now follow the description presented earlier: \begin{enumerate}[nosep] \item We determine the bias vector for a stream with a Hamming weight of 0: \item We determine the bias vector for all streams with a Hamming weight of 1: